HasanShahriarSamiul/BMI_Calculator/README.md

 This is a **BMI (Body Mass Index) Calculator** web application built using **HTML**, **CSS**, and **JavaScript**.
 The app calculates the BMI based on the user's input (weight and height) and provides the BMI category (Underweight, Normal weight, Overweight, Obese) along with the result.

-The calculator is styled to resemble the **Strava** color theme, making it visually appealing and user-friendly.
+The calculator uses **Strava's color theme**, making it visually appealing and user-friendly.

 ## Features
 - Input your height (in cm) and weight (in kg).